 10.7.3 With respect to two-sided, multi-sided, or three-dimensional signs, the sign message area shall be computed by including the total of all sides designed to attract attention or communicate information that can be seen at any one time by a person from one vantage point.
-Without otherwise limiting the generality of the foregoing the sign message area of a double-faced, back to back sign shall be calculated by using the area of only one side of such sign, so long as the distance between the backs of such signs does not exceed five (5) feet.
+The sign surface area of a double-faced sign constructed in the form of a "V" shall be calculated by using the area of only one side of such sign (the larger sign if there is a size difference), as long as the angle of the "V" does not exceed thirty (30) degrees.